stanwood/handbook/README.md

 - React to all client requests in 1 workday.
 - Use hubspot to log all client communication (gmail connection or extension with bcc) [see](#hubspot-salescrm-wip)
 - Create tickets to all issues raised within one day.*
-- For client raised tickets, add the label `client_reported_bug` to any bug, that the clients caught (on stage or production) or bugs we find on production.
+- For client raised tickets, add the label `reported_by_client` to any bug, that the clients caught (on stage or production) or bugs we find on production.

  * During business hours.